Tax Guide for Sellers of Firearm and Ammunition Products

 Sales for Resale

-A sale for resale is not subject to sales and use tax or the CFET.
-However, you should be aware that a FFL does not qualify as a resale or exemption certificate even though this license, combined with a copy of a seller's permit, may contain some of the essential elements specified for a resale certificate.
-As a firearm dealer, you are required to give a resale certificate to your vendor or receive a resale certificate from your customer as prescribed in Regulation 1668, Resale Certificates.
-These certificates should be provided to your vendors and retained in your records for no less than four years.
+However, you should be aware that a Federal Firearms License (FFL) does not qualify as a resale or exemption certificate even though this license combined with a copy of a seller's permit may contain some of the essential elements specified of a resale certificate.
+You should keep resale or exemption certificates in your records for at least four years.
+For more information, see publication 103, Sales for Resale.

 General Exemptions